tfmigrator/tfmigrator/README.md

 And we don't have to learn the configuration file format and expr's Language specification, so the learning cost is low.
 Using `QuickRun` function, we can implement CLI for migration quickly.

-And compared with tfmigrator v1.0.0, tfmigrator provides rich feature.
+And compared with tfmigrator-cli v1.0.0, tfmigrator provides rich feature.

 * Support to remove Resource
 * Support to update Terraform Configuration files in place